Mother Nature doesn’t use a container to compost.

 It really is that easy!

 Escaped yard debris burns remain the #1 cause of wildfires in Minnesota.
-Composting offers a safe, easy way to turn yard debris into usable material that can improve your soil and reduce the use of fertilizer and water.
+Composting offers a safe, easy way to turn yard debris into a usable material that can improve your soil and reduce fertilizer and water use.